Status and Distribution

 Foodplant and Larval Feeding Signs

-Atriplex spp. (orache) and Chenopodium spp. (goosefoot) including Atriplex patula (common orache), Atriplex hortensis (garden orache), Chenopodium album (fat-hen), C. giganteum (tree spinach, in Glos.
-2014 R. Homan), C. polyspermum (many-seeded goosefoot) and C. rubrum (red goosefoot).
+Atriplex spp. (orache) and Chenopodium spp. (goosefoot (part)) including Atriplex patula (common orache), Atriplex hortensis (garden orache), Chenopodium album (fat-hen) and C. giganteum (tree spinach, in Glos.
+2014 R. Homan); Lipandra polysperma (many-seeded goosefoot) and Oxybasis rubra (red goosefoot).
 The foodplant map shows Atriplex patula as a representative species from this group of plants.
-In Europe it has also been reported from Atriplex sagittata, Chenopodium bonus-henricus, C. hybridum, C. murale, Amaranthus and Polygonum aviculare.
+In Europe it has also been reported from Atriplex sagittata, Blitum bonus-henricus, Chenopodiastrum hybridum, C. murale, Amaranthus sp. and Polygonum aviculare.

 The larva makes a distinctive mine forming a gut-like pattern by turning back on itself.
 This can completely occupy smaller leaves and the larva will readily move onto a fresh leaf.
 The frass, which is retained in the mine, is initially greenish in colour later becoming black.